Brownsburg Community School Corporation

-BCSC operates seven elementary schools, two middle schools, and one high school.
+BCSC operates eight elementary schools, two middle schools, and one high school.
 In addition, Brownsburg has an Early Childhood Center (preschool), Harris Academy (an alternative high school offering specialized timelines for students) and ALPHA, a program for students with specific emotional problems.
 During the 2017–2018 school year, Indiana's A-F school accountability rating for 9 schools was an A, the highest rating achievable.
-Lincoln Elementary was not included in the ratings, as it was not open for the 2017-2018 school year.
+Lincoln Elementary and Crossroads Elementary were not included in the ratings, as they were not open for the 2017–2018 school year.

+The school district is made up of areas in Brown and Lincoln townships.
+It includes almost all of Brownsburg and portions of Avon.

 Schools

 The following schools are located within the district: